Mexico Travel Guide › Ensenada

 Though the Mexican peso is the official currency in Ensenada (often prefixed with a “$” sign), many hotels, restaurants, and vendors will accept US or Canadian dollars (especially when cruise ships are in town).
 However, change will often be given in pesos, and US/Canadian dollar prices invariably work out to be higher than peso prices because of inflated exchange rates.

-Try to use ATMs to withdraw peso cash in Ensenada if you can (check with your bank before you leave to confirm you can use a debit card and how much they will charge – using credit cards can incur interest or foreign transaction fees).
-Credit cards are widely accepted, but you’ll need cash for buses, most taxis, and small purchases.
+Try to use ATMs to withdraw peso cash in Ensenada if possible (check with the bank before leaving to confirm it’s possible to use a debit card and how much they will charge – using credit cards can incur interest or foreign transaction fees).
+Credit cards are widely accepted, but cash is needed for buses, most taxis, and small purchases.

 What are the best things to do in Ensenada?